AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.21.1 but Cleaning/Building/Running and Export Packaging are done by this extension using `mxmlc` for compiling of Flash and AIR project and packaging, `compc` is used for compiling libraries, and the running is done with `adt` from an (Harman) Adobe Air or Flex SDK.

 For the Issues, language intelligence and completions to work, it requires an `asconfig.json` in the project folder.
 The extension will attempt to auto-generate one.
-If you have used the VSCode extension, you can disable the automatic generation in the configurations (and the propt when first opening the project).
+If you have used the VSCode extension, you can disable the automatic generation in the configurations (and the prompt when first opening the project).

 ## Requirements